University of Georgia logo

 Land GrantNCAA D1PhD Programs

 University of Georgia is a large public university in Athens, GA.
 Approximately 32,137 students are enrolled.
 Admissions are selective with a 38% acceptance rate.
+Lake Oconee is about 21 miles from campus.
 CollegeCove's campus safety score is 58/100 (Less Safe), based on U.S. Department of Education Clery Act data.

 At a Glance

 University of Georgia is a large public university in Athens, GA.
 Approximately 32,137 students are enrolled.
 Admissions are selective with a 38% acceptance rate.
+Lake Oconee is about 21 miles from campus.
 CollegeCove's campus safety score is 58/100 (Less Safe), based on U.S. Department of Education Clery Act data.

 38%